Umbrella Movement: Background

-Hong Kong was initially ran by UK and was apart of the former British Empire.
-In 1997, the control of the city was handed over to China, known as the handover of Hong Kong.
+Hong Kong was a part of the former British Empire.
+In 1997, control of the city was handed over to China, known as the handover of Hong Kong.
 When this control of Hong Kong was handed over to China there was a special agreement made called "one country, two systems".
 This agreement was made to ensure that Hong Kong had some independence from China.
-The "one country, two systems" was violated when China made the decision in 2017 that would allow elections in Hong Kong but the candidates that citizens could vote on were from a list of pre-approved candidates that China had put together.

 Philosophical principles

 OCLP, the originators of the campaign, as well as the student groups – HKFS and Scholarism – adopted and adhered to the principle of non-violent civil disobedience and the willingness to assume the consequential legal responsibility.
 The protesters' politeness, tidiness and "staunch adherence to nonviolence" was widely commented on.
 Protesters have written signs to apologise for the inconvenience caused and to denounce isolated incidents of vandalism.

 The civil disobedience actions opened up debate within and outside Hong Kong as to its effect on the rule of law.